intlayer-org/intlayer-vs-code-extension/README.md

     - On a dictionary: Pull or Push
     - On a file: Fill Dictionary
   - When you switch editors, the tree will reveal the matching file if it belongs to a dictionary.

-## Documentation

-Check out the [documentation](https://intlayer.org/docs/vs-code-extension) for more information on how to use Intlayer with VS Code.

 ## Usage